Boston bombing survivor weighs in on death sentence debate

-(NewsNation Now) —The Supreme Court is set to hear arguments on whether to reinstate the death penalty for convicted Boston Marathon bomber Dzhokhar Tsarnaev.
+WASHINGTON (NewsNation Now) — The Supreme Court sounded ready Wednesday to reinstate the death penalty for convicted Boston Marathon bomber Dzhokhar Tsarnaev.

-Tsarnaev’s lawyers have never contested that he and his brother set off the two bombs in 2013 that killed three people and injured almost 300.
+In more than 90 minutes of arguments, the court’s six conservative justices seemed likely to embrace the Biden administration’s argument that a federal appeals court mistakenly threw out Tsarnaev’s death sentence for his role in the bombing that killed three people near the finish line of the marathon in 2013.

-Tsarnaev received six death sentences for the bombing.
-An appeals judge threw out those sentences, giving him life in prison, setting the stage for arguments over a capital sentence.
+The 1st U.S. Circuit Court of Appeals in Boston ruled last year that the trial judge improperly excluded evidence that could have shown Tsarnaev was deeply influenced by his older brother, Tamerlan, and was somehow less responsible for the carnage.
+The appeals court also faulted the judge for not sufficiently questioning jurors about their exposure to extensive news coverage of the bombing.

 Marc was at the finish line when one of the bombs went off.
 He lost one leg and almost lost the other.